Rinosuke Ichimaru: Battle of Iwo Jima

 In the final days of the battle, Ichimaru wrote a letter addressed to US President Franklin Delano Roosevelt, in which Ichimaru charged Roosevelt with vilifying pre-war Japan, and justified the decision of the Japanese government to enter the war as a reaction to the policy put in place by the United States that forced Japan on the offensive.
 The letter was placed in the stomach band of his communications officer, and an English version entrusted to Lieutenant Commander Kunio Akada.
-The letter was published in the New York Herald Tribune on 11 July and is today kept at the U.S. Naval Academy in Annapolis, Maryland.
+The letter was published in the New York Herald Tribune on 11 July, one week before the Potsdam Conference, and is today kept at the U.S. Naval Academy in Annapolis, Maryland.

 Ichimaru's letter to President Roosevelt:

-Rear Admiral R. Ichimaru of the Japanese Navy sends this note to Roosevelt.
-I have one word to give you upon the termination of this battle.

-Approximately a century has elapsed since Nippon, after Commodore Perry's entry to Shimoda, became widely affiliated with the countries of the world.
-During this period of intercourse Nippon has met with many national crises as well as the undesired Sino-Japanese War, Russo-Japanese War, the World War, the Manchurian Incident, and the China Incident.
-Nippon is now, unfortunately, in a state of open conflict with your country.
-Judging Nippon from just this side of the screen you may slander our nation as a yellow peril, or a blood thirsty nation or maybe a protoplasm of military clique.

-Though you may use the surprise attack on Pearl Harbour as your primary material for propaganda, I believe you, of all persons, know best that you left Nippon no other method in order to save herself from self-destruction.